-Jay and Buddy are losers.
-Senior year is almost over and they’re as unpopular as ever.
+Jay and Colin are small-town geeks.
+Senior year is nearly over and they’re still as unpopular as ever.

-Everything changes when they discover a program called The Build, a pixel-perfect replica of their hometown.
-The boys tweak the code, and find that their changes affect the world around them.
-They’re living, they realize, in a video game.
-With godlike power, they react as any teenager would, hacking their high school to make it more awesome.
+Everything changes when they discover a computer program called The Build; a pixel-perfect replica of their hometown.
+As the boys tweak its code, they find it can bend the laws of reality.
+With godlike power, they react as any teenager would, hacking high school to make it awesome.

-But someone--or something--is watching.
-When The Build’s creator finds his NPCs tinkering with his game, he tracks down Jay and Buddy for deletion.
-Thus begins an epic battle, and Jay and Buddy must rely on their gaming knowledge to save themselves--and the very fabric of existence.
+But someone—or something—is watching.
+When the Build’s creator discovers Jay and Buddy making changes, he tracks them down and targets them for deletion, beginning an epic battle that requires Jay and Colin to rely on all their gaming knowledge to save themselves, their town—and the very fabric of existence.

-I live in Portland, OR, where I write brand platforms and other business stuff.
-I’ve written some other stories, many of which are bad and a few of which are good.
+I live somewhere in Portland, OR, where I write brand platforms and other business stuff.
+I’ve written other stories, some of which are bad and a few of which are good.